 The WonderMill Junior Deluxe

-- The double-clamp it uses for stability is very gentle on my table provided I don’t over-crank it
+- The double-clamp it uses for stability is very gentle on the table edge (provided it's not over-tightened).

 - The best part of the WonderMill Junior Deluxe is the grinding burrs.